 The difference isn’t just semantics either.
 Unlike stock options – which require the employee to purchase the option at the strike price – restricted stock units are just given to employees as equity awards, typically upon vesting.
 So unlike stock options which can become “underwater” if the market price is less than your purchase price, RSUs always have some value unless the stock goes to zero.
 Obviously, at that point, you would have other issues to contend with.

-At grant, RSUs have no tax or income implications as they are still considered “unearned.”
-To earn the shares, employees must meet vesting requirements set forth by the employer.
+At grant, RSUs have no tax or income implications as they are not yet earned.
+To earn the shares, employees must vest.
 Many public companies will require time-based vesting but could also include other performance-related requirements, like reaching a target stock price.

 Restricted stock awards (RSAs) are another common type of equity-based compensation